zsoltmester/saturn/README.md

 #### Technical improvements

-- Replace the WebView with WebKit from iOS 11
 - Analytics (log the current print statements too)
 - Using the new safe layout guides
-- Convert project to Swift 4
 - Integrate LicensePlist

 #### Bugs